-What challenges and opportunities do we face when we are to teach HCI to blind students, especially among sighted students, and having HCI curricula a traditional strong focus on visual aspects?
+Abstract.
+What challenges and opportunities do we face when we are to teach HCI to blind students, especially among sighted students, with HCI curricula having, traditionally, a strong focus on visual aspects?
 How do you bring accessibility to learning and teaching a course that itself addresses accessibility?
-These are a couple of the questions we raised when we faced this challenge.
-This paper presents our experience, feedback and reflection on the subject.
+These are a couple of the questions we raised when faced with this challenge.
+This paper presents our experience, feedback and reflection on the subject, after two cycles of the course with blind students.